danielrdehaan/ReaMOD_Development/README.md

 - **Session Management**: Save and load plugin states (`.ReaMOD` files) for consistent sessions across projects.
 - **Custom Actions**: Provides custom actions that can be assigned to keyboard shortcuts or toolbar buttons for quick access.

+## Installation Instructions

+The ReaMOD Plugin is a REAPER extension (.dylib on macOS, .dll on Windows) that integrates FMOD functionality directly into REAPER.
+Because of FMOD licensing restrictions, users must provide their own FMOD API libraries — these are not bundled with the plugin.

+1. Locate your REAPER resource folder
+- Inside REAPER go to: `Options → Show REAPER resource path in explorer/finder` This opens the root directory where REAPER expects extensions.

+2. Copy the plugin

+- Place the built plugin file into the UserPlugins subfolder: macOS → REAPER/UserPlugins/reaper_ReaMOD_Plugin.dylib Windows → REAPER/UserPlugins/reaper_ReaMODPlugin.dll

+3. Add the FMOD API libraries
+- Download the FMOD API files for your operating system from www.fmod.com/downloads
+- Create a ReaMOD folder alongside UserPlugins, and inside it, replicate the following structure:

+    ```
+    REAPER/
+    ├── UserPlugins/
+    │   └── reaper_ReaMOD_Plugin.dylib   # or .dll on Windows
+    └── ReaMOD/
+        └── fmod/
+            ├── core/
+            │   └── lib/
+            │       ├── libfmod.dylib       (macOS)
+            │       ├── fmod.dll            (Windows)
+            │       └── fmod_vc.lib         (Windows import lib)
+            └── studio/
+                └── lib/
+                    ├── libfmodstudio.dylib (macOS)
+                    ├── fmodstudio.dll      (Windows)
+                    └── fmodstudio_vc.lib   (Windows import lib)
+    ```

+- On macOS: copy libfmod.dylib and libfmodstudio.dylib from the FMOD API download into core/lib and studio/lib.

+- On Windows: copy fmod.dll, fmod_vc.lib, fmodstudio.dll, and fmodstudio_vc.lib into the corresponding folders for your architecture (x64, x86, or arm64).
+Use the same fmod/core/lib and fmod/studio/lib layout.

+4. Verify

+- On macOS, you can confirm the plugin is resolving libraries with:

+    `otool -L REAPER/UserPlugins/reaper_ReaMOD_Plugin.dylib`

+    All FMOD libs should show up as @rpath/... pointing into the ../ReaMOD/fmod/... folders.

+- On Windows, use:

+    `dumpbin /DEPENDENTS reaper_ReaMODPlugin.dll`
+    or a tool like Dependencies to ensure FMOD DLLs are found.

+5. Restart REAPER

+- After copying everything into place, restart REAPER.
+The extension should now load and expose FMOD integration features.

+Note: Users of macOS Catalina or newer may need to click on "Allow Anyway" in System Preferences > Security & Privacy after launching REAPER to approve the .dylib file to run.
+After approving, restart REAPER after approving.
+Windows users may need to do something similar.

 ## Usage

 ### Opening the ReaMOD Window